 Types of rental scams

-Non-existing rentals top the list of different kinds of rental property scams and also is one of the common ways of housing scams.
-In this type of housing scam, the scammer lists a non-existent or phantom property.
+Non-existing rentals top the list of different kinds of rental property scams and are one of the common ways of housing scams.
+In this housing scam, the scammer lists a non-existent or phantom property.
 In this case, either the property does not exist or is not for sale.
-The scammers list such properties for sale and lure you into buying the property without the intention of selling it.
-Their goal is to take in the deposit or early rent from you and run away.
+The scammers list such properties for sale and lure you into buying them without intending to sell them.
+They aim to take in your deposit or early rent and run away.

-In this type of rental fraud, the scammer hijacks the already posted rental advertisements and poses as the landlord for the same.
+In this type of rental fraud, the scammer hijacks the already posted rental advertisements and poses as the landlord.
 He changes and alters the original contact details to his own.
-They post the same ad a second time and alter the details so that genuine clients end up contacting them.
+They post the same ad again and alter the details so genuine clients contact them.
 This is how they lay the trap and steal money from people.

 Suspicious Money Requests